Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 Upon hearing her hesitation, he pulled himself up and made sure she was alright.

 She was, but that wasn’t the problem.
-Hiding her face, she snaked her free hand down to her crotch and covered herself.
-Her face had turned redder.
-“I got excited again,” she confessed.
+Hiding her face, she used her free hand to cover the spot between her thighs.
+“I got excited again,” she said.

 He kept himself from looking down.
 For his sake and hers.
 Did he have to do anything?
 Should he try?
 Did he want to?